RobinL/costmodelr/readme.md

 Package basics
 --------------

-The `costmodelr` package provides a set of utility functions for turning a set of cost assumptions into a [tidy](http://vita.had.co.nz/papers/tidy-data.pdf) table that has one row for each 'line item' (type of cost), for each date that a cost in incurred.
+The `costmodelr` package provides a set of utility functions for turning a set of cost assumptions into a [tidy](http://vita.had.co.nz/papers/tidy-data.pdf) table that has one row for each cost on each date that cost is incurred.

 Here is an example of the format of the output dataframe: